undefinedcreature01/dl/README.md

-# 4. predmet ; izdelek : DEEP LEARNING - the basics
+# 4. predmet ; izdelek

 # What even is artificial intelligence ?

-**Artificial intelligence** is a branch of computer science focused on developing and reaserching systems made to preform tasks that require human-like intelligence. <br>
+**Artificial intelligence** is a branch of computer science focused on developing and reaserching systems made to preform tasks that require human-like intelligence.
-(the term "AI" may also be used to describe such machines/software).
+<br>(the term "AI" may also be used to describe such machines/software).

 AIs are generally quite specialized, often designed to preform only one task(or a small range of tasks).
 For example just recognizing emotions or just recognizing shapes.
 We call such specilized AIs **narrow or "weak" AIs.**